aaxwaz/Kaggle_HelpingSanta-sHelper/README.md

 Kaggle_HelpingSanta-sHelper
 ===========================

-Basic solution (always assign tasks with high duration to elfs with high productivity, and vise versa)
+My simple solution - assigning tasks with narrower duration to elfs with smaller productivity